QuantEcon/lecture-julia.myst/lectures/continuous_time/seir_model.md

 prob = ODEProblem(F_simple, x_0, tspan)
 ```

 With this, choose an ODE algorithm and solve the initial value problem.
-A good default algorithm for non-stiff ODEs of this sort might be `Tsit5()`, which is the Tsitouras 5/4 Runge-Kutta method.
+A good default algorithm for non-stiff ODEs of this sort might be `Tsit5()`, which is the Tsitouras 5/4 Runge-Kutta method).

 ```{code-cell} julia
 sol = solve(prob, Tsit5())